-The neocolonial school system has taught and keeps teaching the Africans that orality is the only mean by which Blacks used to give knowledge and memory.
-This is completely untrue because Africa offered writing to humanity but also different types of writing were created all over the continent since the antiquity until today.
+The neocolonial school system has taught and keeps teaching the Africans that orality is the only mean by which Blacks used to transmit knowledge and memory.
+This is utterly false, first because Africa offered writing to humanity but also different types of writing were created all over the continent since the antiquity until today.
 This is what we will see in this article…

-One of the observations that must be done before all is that in every African languages of Sub-Saharan Africa there are strictly endogenous words that designate the act of reading and writing.
+One of the observations that must be done before all is that in every African language of Sub-Saharan Africa there are endogenous words that designate the act of reading and writing.

 In Swahili: read = kusoma; write = kwandika